It was the best of times, it was the worst of times.

 Hike #1: To Refuge du Nant du Beurre

-When I stayed at Chalet Savoie Faire in the Savoie Rhone-Alpes department of France, it was suggested by the owner, Nikki, that I do a hike in the Beaufortain Massif (mountain range) to the Refuge du Nant du Beurre.
+When I stayed at a B & B called Chalet Savoie Faire.
+It is located in the Savoie Rhone-Alpes department of France, and the owner, Nikki, suggested that I do a hike in the Beaufortain Massif (mountain range) to the Refuge du Nant du Beurre.
 A mountain “refuge” in France is by definition a “hut” and hikers use these to stay overnight, have a meal, and meet other hikers.

 I only planned to do a day hike and Nikki lent me hiking poles which ended up being the most useful thing I brought.
 The terrain was fairly clean (like a dirt road without lots of stones and rocks) most of the time with direction signs which was perfect because I have NO sense of direction.
 I found myself humming the theme to the Sound of Music because the scenery reminded me so much of that movie: wide open valleys with rolling hills and beautiful views of the mountains in the Savoie.

 In 1 3/4 hours I got to the Refuge, rather than the stated 2 1/2 hours.
 This surprised me as I stopped many times to take pictures or have water.
 I didn’t think I was moving that fast.
 The Refuge was fairly new, built in 2011 and was far from rustic.
 It had a restaurant, washrooms, showers, and a dormitory with 31 beds.

 After my coffee break, I headed further up (north) as I was told I would be able to get a great view of Mont Blanc, which is the highest mountain in Europe.
 Mont Blanc is one of 11 summits in the Mont Blanc Massif and sadly there are approximately 100 fatalities a year.